 How to modify Photoshop Gradient Maps?

 If you are not satisfied with the result of the gradient map, it is relatively easy to adjust it.
-With the properties panel open, click on the gradient fill bar to open the Gradient Editor.
+With the Gradient Editor dialog box open you can adjust the gradient at the lower half of the dialog.

 You add new colors by clicking in the area just below the gradient fill bar between two other colors.
-To change the color, click on the color field at the bottom of the Gradient Editor.
+To change the color, click on the color field at the bottom of the Gradient Editor, to bring up the color picker tool.
+If you want to shift the gradient a bit left click and drag on the small diamond-shaped slider between any two colors.
+It will only appear, once you have selected one of the colors in the gradient.

 The space between the arrow determines how fast one color transitions to the next color.
 When you are finished tweaking the colors for the gradients fill click the OK button to close the dialog window.